 Artificial intelligence and sustainability in development goals

-The uses of AI for sustainable development also fall largely into the world of simulation.
+The uses of AI for sustainable development also primarily fall into the realm of simulation.
 AI models trained on chemical and molecular bonding can quickly generate new ideas for compounds and materials that may be more sustainable to produce and more environmentally friendly in new structures than plastic or concrete.

 Environmental AI uses in feedback loops